 With this course, existing Photoshop enthusiasts can expand their skills to learn a new discipline while staying in the application they already know and love.
 Video editors will see how to fix footage issues like lens distortion and chromatic aberration and how to create unique effects with Photoshop filters, brushes, and effects.

-Hello, I'm Ian Robinson and I want to welcome you to Artistic Video with Photoshop.
-In this course, we'll get started by familiarizing ourselves with building a short stylized video.
-First, we'll cover how to edit video directly inside a Photoshop using video groups.
-Then, we'll jump to correcting and stylizing those clips and even edit in some still photos that will animate.
-After that, we'll layer in some graphic elements and text.
-And then of course, animate those elements.
+- [Voiceover] Hello I'm Ian Robinson, and I want to welcome you to Artistic Video with Photoshop.
+In this course we'll get started by familiarizing ourselves with building a short, stylized video.
+First, we'll cover how to edit video directly inside of Photoshop using video groups.
+Then we'll jump to correcting and stylizing those clips, and even edit in some still photos that will animate.
+After that, we'll layer in some graphic elements and text, and then of course animate those elements.